universal-ember/ember-primitives/docs-app/public/docs/3-components/external-link.md

 # ExternalLink

-The `<ExternalLink />` component is a light wrapper around the [Anchor element][mdn-a], which will alawys make your link an external link.
+The `<ExternalLink />` component is a light wrapper around the [Anchor element][mdn-a], which will always make your link an external link.

 [mdn-a]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a